m0ru/bak/02_problemdescription.md

 - Runs on ever-green browsers.
 As it's a research-prototype there is less need to support old browsers, like the pre-edge internet-explorer.
 - Good developer experience, i.e. new language features to allow more expressive, robust and concise code, warnings about possible bugs where possible, auto-completion, jump-to-definition, documentation on mouse-hover, etc.
 - Any new technologies needed to be feasible to learn within the project's scope.
-- The more of the old, Angular-JS-based code-base that could be kept, the better in regard to the scope.
+- The more of the old, AngularJS1.x-based code-base that could be kept, the better in regard to the scope.

 The previous iteration of the prototype had already been implemented in Angular-JS 1.X.
 However, the code-base was proving hard to maintain.
 We